root-project/web/cling/cling_implementing_dynamic_scopes_with_clang.md

 According to the advice of the Sebastian Redl (from the clang dev team), we needed to mark all unknown symbols as of dependent type.
-The e-mail can be found
-<a href="http://comments.gmane.org/gmane.comp.compilers.clang.devel/10463" title="clang, unknown identifiers, and ahead of time compilation">here</a>
-.

 In order to mark an unknown symbol as dependent we need to watch clang::Sema's lookup facilities.
 We were able to patch Sema in less intrusive way than we did before.
 We provide